 - Seniors—those having 90 or more SH

 Students may occasionally find it necessary to withdraw from the university after the semester begins due to personal or medical problems.
 Withdrawal is not intended to be used to alleviate academic difficulty.
 Students must consult with your assigned academic success counselor or department faculty advisor before withdrawing from the University.
-A withdrawal for extenuating circumstances must meet criteria identified and noted in the Undergraduate Catalog and/or the University Withdrawal Policy.
+A withdrawal for extenuating circumstances must meet criteria identified and noted in the University Withdrawal Policy.

 Final examinations are held at the close of each semester.
 The examinations are required of all students.